Federal Aviation Administration (FAA), DOT.

 C. The applicant must have available the equipment, facilities, and inspection data necessary to conduct proper inspection of airframes, powerplants, propellers, or any related part or appliance.
 This data must be current.

-D. The applicant must pass the IA knowledge test, testing the ability to inspect according to safety standards for approval for return to service of an aircraft, related part, or appliance after major repairs or major alterations, and annual or progressive inspections performed under part 43.
+D. The applicant must pass the IA knowledge test, testing the ability to inspect according to safety standards for approval for return to service of an aircraft, related part, or appliance after major repairs or major alterations, and Start Printed Page 68251annual or progressive inspections performed under part 43.
 There is no practical test required for an IA.

 The ASI should see paragraph 5-1285 for instructions on determining an applicant's eligibility.